oruga-ui/oruga/packages/oruga/src/components/icon/examples/Icon.md

 ### Override icon pack

 <p>
-    Can also customize some properties of the default icon packs.
+    You can also customize some properties of the default icon packs.
 In this example, default sizes for FontAwesome have been modified.
 </p>

 ```js